 Future Enhancements PlannedThe new platform will allow us much greater flexibility in the services we can provide in this industry.

-- Access for schools and teams to pay officials directly through the Horizon Payment Center is anticipated to be offered in 2019.
+- Access for schools and teams to pay officials directly through the Horizon Payment Center.

 - Access for officials to send payments in addition to receiving payments is also expected to be added in the future.